Richard Feynman (May 11, 1918 – February 15, 1988)

 This goes to show, even in tragedy, he never lost his sense of humor.
 Feynman also had a ‘curious character’ and he loved to question everything around him (his second wife even cited this as a reason for her divorce filling).
 Feynman lived by the mantra that he would rather not have an answer to a question instead of having the wrong answer.

 The last Feynman fun fact I’ll leave you with is this: he also had a neurological condition called “Synesthesia”.
 Synethesia is a condition in which stimulation in one cognitive or sensory pathway leads to involuntary and automatic experiences in a second cognitive or sensory pathway.
 In particular, Feynman was a grapheme or color synesthete, which means he associates letters and or numbers with colors.
-As an example, one of our former admins also have this condition, she associates the letter ‘A’ with pink and the number ‘2’ with green.
 In general, this tends to be very helpful with remembering long strings of numbers and words – simply because they are ‘pretty’ and not just a string of text.
 Other forms of synesthesia include seeing colors for musical notes or even associating names with tastes.

 It occurs to me that I have left out so much information about Feynman in this short description.
 How he used to fix his neighbors radios as a child, the fact that he was an avid bongo player, and more.
 Even then, Feynman is able to reach across the barrier of death and inspire us all.